rtakeshi/introDataScience/L3/hdpizzaBaltimore.md

     ##  $ Cart_Descr: chr  "Two add'l tables to be added to current 6' table in U shape, with grill & warming pans, Tent" "Pushcart" "Pushcart" "Pushcart" ...
     ##  $ location  : chr  "Towson 21204\n(39.28540000000, -76.62260000000)" "Owings Mill 21117\n(39.29860000000, -76.61280000000)" "Owings Mill 21117\n(39.28920000000, -76.62670000000)" "Owings Mill 21117\n(39.28870000000, -76.61360000000)" ...

-### Extracting Latitude and Longitude from laction
+### Extracting Latitude and Longitude from Location

 Latitude and Longitude is a very important data, it should be in it's own variable.